nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 #.
 Press **Button 3** to again change generated acceleration signal.
    The ``square`` wave (3 blinks) is displayed only by the **LED2**.
    This signal is marked as anomaly by the machine learning model and **LED1** starts breathing.
 #.
-Press and hold **Button 1** the for more than 5 seconds to switch to the data forwarding mode.
+Press and hold **Button 1** for more than 5 seconds to switch to the data forwarding mode.
    After the mode is switched, **LED1** starts to blink rapidly.
 #.
 Connect to the development kit with a terminal emulator (for example, PuTTY).
    See :ref:`putty` for the required settings.